LG LMV2031ST Exhaust Fan Motor Replacement — Step-by-Step Guide

 Step 1: Power Disconnection and Access Preparation

-On the LMV2031ST specifically, watch out for the ground wire that’s routed directly behind the motor mounting bracket — it’s just long enough to look like it’s clear, but when you rotate the motor assembly during removal, it snags and tears the connector right at the terminal, which turns a one-hour job into a two-hour parts-chasing headache.
+On the LMV2031ST specifically, watch for the ground wire that’s routed directly behind the motor mounting bracket — it’s just long enough to look clear, but when you rotate the motor assembly during removal, it can snag and tear the connector right at the terminal.
+This mistake can turn a one-hour job into a two-hour parts-chasing headache.
 Before you rotate anything, physically locate that ground lead and pull it fully to the side.

 Turn off power to the LG LMV2031ST at the circuit breaker and unplug the unit from the wall outlet.
 Remove the grease filters from the bottom of the microwave by sliding them toward the center and pulling down.
-Remove the charcoal filter (if equipped) by pushing up and sliding it out.
-This provides access to the exhaust fan assembly located in the upper portion of the unit.
+If your model has a charcoal filter, remove it by pushing up and sliding it out.
+This will give you access to the exhaust fan assembly located in the upper portion of the unit.

 Step 2: Remove the Bottom Panel